-- Most organisations, regardless of size, have many opportunities to support their workforce.
-Some examples of services, facilities, activities, and other opportunities are personal and career counselling; career development and employability services; recreational or cultural activities; formal and informal recognition; nonwork-related education; day care; special leave for family responsibilities and community service; flexible work hours and benefits packages; outplacement services; and retiree benefits, including extended health care and access to employee services. - All organisations, regardless of size, are required to meet minimum regulatory standards for workplace safety; however, high-performing organisations have processes in place to ensure that they not only meet these minimum standards but go beyond a compliance orientation.
-This includes designing proactive processes, with input from employees directly involved in the work, to ensure a safe working environment.
+- Most organisations, regardless of sise, have many opportunities to support their workforce.
+Some examples of services, facilities, activities, and other opportunities are personal and career counseling, career development and employability services, recreational or cultural activities, formal and informal recognition, nonwork-related education, day care, special leave for family responsibilities and community service, flexible work hours and benefits packages, outplacement services, and retiree benefits, including extended health care and ongoing access to services. - All organisations, regardless of sise, are required to meet minimum regulatory standards for workplace safety; however, high-performing organisations have processes in place to ensure that they not only meet these minimum standards but go beyond a compliance orientation.
+This includes designing proactive processes, with input from people directly involved in the work, to ensure a safe working environment.